-Once a small fishing village, Ocho Rios, on the north coast of Jamaica has become a luxurious port city with many great things to do nearby.
-Meaning “Eight Rivers” in Spanish, it attracts not only beach lovers, but also adventure seekers, nature explorers, and culture junkies.
+Once a small fishing village, Ocho Rios, on Jamaica’s north coast has become a luxurious port city with many great things to do nearby.
+Meaning “Eight Rivers” in Spanish, it attracts not only beach lovers but also adventure seekers, nature explorers, and culture junkies.
 Unlike Negril where the beach is the main focal point or the bustling city of Montego Bay, Ocho Rios has a diverse combination of natural attractions and cultural activities.

-Remember, even if you are staying elsewhere in Jamaica you can still check out the things to do in and around Ocho Rios.
-Montego Bay and Kingston are both less than two hours away, making it an easy day trip from either of these Jamaican cities.
+Remember, even if you are staying elsewhere in Jamaica, you can still check out the things to do in and around Ocho Rios.
+Montego Bay and Kingston are less than two hours away, making it an easy day trip from either of these Jamaican cities.

 Best Activities in the Ocho Rios Area

 Known as Jamaica’s most famous waterfall, Dunn’s River Falls is one of the top attractions in Ocho Rios.
 Located just outside the city, this tiered waterfall cascades 600 feet down to the cool swimming hole below.
 Visitors can climb the tiers to the top of the falls either solo or with the help of a well-trained guide.
 Dunn’s River Falls is a popular thing to do amongst cruise ship passengers, so if you are staying in Ocho Rios, it’s wise to plan your visit when there are no ships in port.
 Expect to spend anywhere from 45 minutes to two hours visiting Dunn’s River Falls.
 Be sure to pack a camera, a spare set of clothing, and water shoes as the limestone rocks are very slippery.